 With the majority of HDDs now using perpendicular magnetic recording to achieve higher recording densities, the cleanliness of key components has become an increasingly crucial consideration.
 To ensure a high level of cleanliness for our mainstay HDD-related products, which include fluid dynamic bearings, spindle motors and base plates, we have actively developed clean manufacturing technologies.

 We are also working to develop ever-smaller miniature ball bearings.
-Recently, we completed prototype production for the world's smallest miniature ball bearings, boasting an outer ring diameter of 1.5 mm and an inner ring diameter of just 0.5 mm.
+Recently, we succeeded in developing the world's smallest miniature ball bearings, boasting an outer ring diameter of 1.5 mm and an inner ring diameter of just 0.5 mm.

 In the area of bearings for the aerospace industry, we have completed development of and received approval for tierod mechanical assemblies, trunnion bearings for main landing gear and a wide range of bearings for flight control systems, by applying technology used in our rod-end bearings.
-These bearings will be marketed primarily to aircraft manufacturers in Europe and the United States.

-R&D costs in the Machined Components segment in fiscal 2008 amounted to ¥2,488 million.
+R&D costs in the Machined Components segment in the current fiscal year amounted to ¥2,408 million.